baifengbai/Web-News-AI-Crawler/README.md

 5. Start backend server:

-add the following line to: /etc/rc.local
+add the following line to: /etc/rc.local (be sure to leave the line exit 0 at the end)

 ```console
 nohup python3 /home/pi/Scripts/backend/api-server.py &